-- The Undergraduate student must pass 120 credits each year of study in order to progress to the subsequent year.
-During the academic year, undergraduate students must achieve at least 40 credits per academic year to remain on the course. - 2.
-Undergraduate students must achieve minimum standards as required by NUA's Academic Regulations, equivalent to a Pass grade (for Year 0 units) or a pass mark of 40% (for Years 1, 2 and 3 units), which is consistent with NUA's graduation requirements. - 3.
-At the end of Year 2 the student must have marks of 40%, which is equivalent to a C and the academic standing consistent with the University's requirement for graduation.
-This will be evaluated at the end of the student's second year of study at the University. - The Postgraduate taught (MA) student must have gained at least 120 credits (FT) and 60 credits (PT) by the first annual assessment point in order to maintain good academic standing. - Credits transferred from another institution that are accepted toward the student's programme are counted as both attempted and completed credit hours.
-Credits transferred from another institution will not normally reduce the pace of completion but may reduce the overall length of study time required to complete the requirements of the programme.

-6. The undergraduate or postgraduate award must be completed within the maximum permitted time frame as specified by NUA's Academic Regulations and in accordance with US Department of Education rules that stipulate that the maximum timeframe cannot be longer than 150 percent of the published length of the educational program, as measured in credit hours where programmes are measured in credit hours.
+- 2.1.3.
+At the end of Year 2 the student must have marks of 40%, which is equivalent to a C and the academic standing consistent with the College's requirement for graduation.
+This will be evaluated at the end of the student's second year of study at the College. - 2.1.4.
+The Postgraduate taught (full-time MA) student must have submitted their term work for assessment to maintain good academic standing.
+On the other hand, the Postgraduate parttime student must have gained at least 60 credits (PT) by the first annual assessment point in order to maintain good academic standing. - 2.1.5.
+Credits transferred from another institution that are accepted toward the student's programme are counted as both attempted and completed credit hours.
+Credits transferred from another institution will not normally reduce the pace of completion but may reduce the overall length of study time required to complete the requirements of the programme. - 2.1.6.
+The undergraduate or postgraduate award must be completed within the maximum permitted time frame as specified by the College's Academic Regulations and in accordance with U.S. Department of Education rules that stipulate that the maximum timeframe cannot be longer than 150 percent of the published length of the educational program, as measured in credit hours where programmes are measured in credit hours.
 Visa-holders in receipt of Title IV funds must also complete their educational programme within a time frame allowed by the UK student visa authorities for undergraduate and postgraduate programme completion.